Kelab Golf Seri Selangor

-Located only a few kilomeres (a couple miles) from the centre of Kuala Lumpur, we arrived at the golf course without a tee time and inquired about the promotions that we found on their website.
-We paid 240 Malaysian Ringgit, which was about 52 euros / 57 dollars, for 18 holes, and a mandatory buggy and caddy (not including caddy tip) for the both of us.
+Located only a few kilometers (a couple of miles) from the city center of Kuala Lumpur, Kelab Golf Seri Selangor is golf in the heart of the city.
+We arrived at the course without a tee time and inquired about the promotions that we found on their website.
+We paid 240 Malaysian Ringgit, which was about 52 euros / 57 US dollars, for 18 holes, and a mandatory buggy and caddy (not including caddy tip) for both of us.
 Not a bad promotion indeed!

 Wasting no time, we put our clubs on the buggy, met our caddy, and quickly made our way to the first tee.

-The fourth hole, an uphill 388-yard par-4, was easily our favourite hole.
+The fourth hole, an uphill 388-yard par-4, was easily our favorite hole.
 With a bunker strategically guarding the right side of the fairway, the slight dogleg right hole played quite long.
 Once you got to the top of the hill, the green has a fantastic view.
 This hole absolutely appealed to our eyes.

-Making the turn
+Making the Turn at KGSS

 Making the turn, we saw one of the most interesting things we’ve ever witnessed on a golf course.
 The tee shot on ten is hit across a small river that runs below the tee box.
 After teeing off, you cross a small bridge that takes you to the fairway.
 Just as we hit our tee shots and came back to the buggy, Menekse was the first to see two water monitors.
-At first she thought they were, well, let’s just say dancing.
+At first, she thought they were, well, let’s just say dancing.
 But the ‘tango’ turned quickly into a fight!
-After a few seconds, a victor was declared, and chassed the defeating onto the bridge!
+After a few seconds, a victor was declared, and chassed the defeated onto the bridge!
 Crossing the bridge, we have no idea how he got all the way down to the water, but we saw him swimming away.

 KGSS finishes with a relatively short 477-yard par-5 hole that had too much going on in our opinion.
 With water right and a hill left, we played it safe and hit rescue off the tee, which seems to be what the hole requires.
-The water then continues its way to front the green, which leaves you with a layup or go for it decision.
+The water then continues its way to the front of the green, which leaves you with a layup or go for it decision.
 Continuing to play it safe (old age??!), we hit 9 iron which left a full wedge over the water to the large green.
 Moving the tees forward and creating some space that allows a player to hit driver off the tee, and then making the hole a long par-4 would, in our opinion, greatly improve the finishing hole.